I have recently returned from a trip to Afghanistan.

 Armed with my LOI arranged for Untamed Borders by one of their local partners, I had no problems receiving my tourist visa at the Afghanistan embassy in London.
 It took two weeks and cost a whopping £140; I later realised that I could have saved half of that had I used my Latvian passport rather than the British one.
 Too bad the former is almost full…

 Tourist visa rules vary across embassies.
 Most ask for a LOI, but reports emerge from time to time about travellers obtaining tourist visas sans LOI (for example, at the embassy in the Hague, see here).
 Regulations are known to change without notice, so it is best to double check with the relevant embassy or consulate directly.
 The consulate in Khorog (Tajikistan) takes 1-2 days to issue a tourist visa; last time I checked, a LOI was not required.
 Reportedly, a visa from the Khorog consulate is only valid for the Wakhan corridor and will not be accepted by authorities in Kabul.
-Note that the Bishkek embassy, formerly a painless option for an Afghan visa, no longer issues visas for tourists.
 If you can easily enter Pakistan, I hear that the Afghan Embassy in Islamabad does not require a LOI and is one of the easiest places to obtain an Afghan visa these days (see this post by Lost With Purpose).
+The Afghan Embassy in Bishkek reportedly does not ask for a LOI and issues a tourist visa within a day, making it a very convenient option.
 Also check here for the comprehensive information on the latest visa situation for Afghanistan.

 ARRIVING BY AIR